 There are so many factors that contribute to your fertility, or infertility.
 Because of this, there are several assessments that can be performed by your fertility specialist to help you determine the cause of your struggles in getting pregnant.
 Once the cause is determined, your doctor can then discuss treatment options with you.

 You don’t have to navigate the fertility waters alone.

 The most important thing to know is that you are not alone on this journey.
 Infertility can be such an isolating experience, but it doesn’t have to be.
 Working with a fertility clinic is like having an advocate on your side, working on your behalf to help you achieve pregnancy as easily as possible.
 Wherever you are on your journey, you can bring an assistant on board if you have questions or concerns about your ability to get pregnant.

-To learn more about our services and working with the Center of Reproductive Medicine, click here.
+To learn more about our services and working with the Center of Reproductive Medicine in Texas, click here.